judit-b/getting-cleaning-course-project/README.md

 ### The data set includes the following files:

-- `README`: Description of the course project and the code `run_analysis.R`
+- `README.md`: Description of the course project and the code `run_analysis.R`

-- `codebook.txt`: Shows information about the variables in each data set.
+- `codebook.md`: Shows information about the variables in each data set.

 - `mean_std.txt`: Tidy data set of the mean values and standard deviations of the signals with the corresponing activity and subject.